robincakeellis/robincakeellis/README.md

 - I have a lot of frontend experience but admit I prefer the server-side work.

 - I build small personal apps to maximise my time playing EVE Online.
+I maintain one VPS for apps and another VPS for metrics.

 - I have family that is more important to me than all of the above.